norcams/docs-enduser/docs/enddate.rst

 Before a project reaches its end date, the administrator of the project, as well as the contact if it exists, will be notified by email.
 When a project reaches end date, it is put into quarantine for 90 days before it is deleted.
-When a project is deleted, all of its resources (instances, volumes, snapshots etc.) and all data contained within those resources are also deleted forever.
+When a project is deleted after 90 days, all of its resources (instances, volumes, snapshots etc.) and all data contained within those resources are deleted forever.
 There are no backups.

 Detailed description of the policy: